kazbison/AI-final-assignment/README.md

 ## script.js

+This webapp is based on code from [Sonja Rouwhorst](tutorial%20by%20sonja%20rouwhorst/voorbeeld-webcam.html/ "The code this webapp is based upon").
+Go ahead and take a look, if you want to, so you get to know which code we've replaced with the code we're showing you in this manual.

-To start of we need to link the endpoint to the right direction to get the right set of JSON back from Microsoft Azure.
+To start of we need to link to the right to get the right set of JSON back from Microsoft Azure.

-> **Note that the code won't work if you don't put your own subscription key.** You can get a subscription key right [here](https://linktomicrosoft.com/ "Link to Microsoft Azure to get a subscription key").
+> **Note that the code won't work if you don't put your own subscription key.** [Link to Microsoft Azure](https://azure.microsoft.com/ "Link to Microsoft Azure").

 ```javascript
 var subscriptionKey = "PUT YOUR SUBSCRIPTION KEY HERE";